tarwn/lessthandot-hugo/blogs/content/posts/2016-12-27-transactional-replication-from-availability-groups-to-azure-sql-database-part-2-the-distributor.md

 &nbsp;

 Your remote distributor is now configured.
-You&#8217;ll need the server name, database name, and admin password as you set up publishers and subscribers.
-Next, you&#8217;ll configure your publishers.
+You'll need the server name, database name, and admin password as you set up publishers and subscribers.
+Next, you'll configure your publishers.

  [1]: /wp-content/uploads/2016/12/distribution-1.png
  [2]: /wp-content/uploads/2016/12/distribution-2.png